What Does Toriaezu Mean in Japanese? AIUEO – To (と) – Toriaezu (とりあえず)

 The Positive & Negative Connotations with Toriaezu in Japanese

 You and your girlfriend have decided to get married.
 There are lots of people you want to tell, but first of all (toriaezu), you decide to tell your close friend, Kimura-san, as it was he who really supported the two of you getting married.

 A senior colleague has asked you to do some work for them, but as they are a colleague that you dislike, for now (toriaezu), you tell them that you’ll “get round to it when you have some time.”

 The meaning in sentence 1 is positive: “first of all”, i.e. the most important thing that you must do first.
 However, sentence 2 has a negative connotation: “for now”, i.e. just doing something in that moment, without really thinking about it.

 Therefore, in the conversation at work above, Tom has many different things that he needs to get on with, but “first of all” (toriaezu), he put all of his efforts into drawing up the plans for the very important project.
 However, it seems his boss, Mr. Suzuki, has interpreted this as the negative connotation of “toriaezu”, i.e. that Tom rushed through it without really thinking about it.

 More and more in the Japanese spoken today, “toriaezu” is regarded as meaning “rushing through something without really thinking about it”.
 Therefore, it’s best not to use it in conversations about work and similar situations.

-About the Author: Mr. Shigemi Matsumoto, was a junior high school Japanese teacher for 23 years before joining Coto Language Academy.
+Mr. Shigemi Matsumoto, was a junior high school Japanese teacher for 23 years before joining Coto Language Academy.
 Therefore, he is a Japanese language pro.
-He currently teaches Coto’s Intensive Courses (intermediate and advanced), Business Courses and the Part Time N1 grammar and reading classes.
+He currently teaches Coto’s Intensive Courses (intermediate and advanced), Business Courses and the Part-Time N1 grammar and reading classes.
 He is also involved in developing teaching materials at Coto.